Plant The Spear

 2023 Position look ahead: Receivers

-Of course, we’ll reevaluate this closer to the season when the roster moves to wind down and names have emerged.
-In each preview, I’ll name those I see as current impact players (players who have already produced or are expected to at a significant level) and possible contributors (players who have at least seen some playing time or have been highly regarded in practice and could contribute in the near future).
-This does not necessarily mean at FSU in regards to the transfer players and the returning production is from the 2022 season at each player’s respective school.
+In each preview, I’ll name those I see as current impact players (players who have already produced or are expected to at a significant level) and possible contributors (players who have at least seen some playing time or have been highly regarded in practice and could contribute).
+This does not necessarily mean at FSU regarding the transfer players, and the returning production is from the 2022 season at each player’s respective school.
 Let’s get to it!

 Impact Players